RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/litsumm.md

     <img class="thumbnail" src="/static/img/litsumm-example.png">
 </a>

-**It is important to note that this summary is automatically generated using artificial intelligence and therefore may not be completely accurate or comprehensive.**
+It is important to note that **this summary is automatically generated using artificial intelligence** and therefore may not be completely accurate or comprehensive.
 LitSumm is under active development and more summaries will be available in the future.

+<a class="btn btn-primary" href='/search?q=has_litsumm:"True"'>Browse all sequences with LitSumm summaries</a>

 ## How LitSumm works